Okonomiyaki is a word I would remember well after coming to Hiroshima in Japan.

 If you are lucky enough there may be an okonomiyaki restaurant near you!

-If you like Japanese food check out my post on 10 Japanese foods you need to try.
+If you like Japanese food check out my post on 10 traditional Japanese foods you should to try.